-Argumentation is an essential part of Judaism.
-We see this in the Mishnah and Talmud, in every student’s education in a kollel, yeshiva or Jewish religious school.
-Arguments are aimed at reasoning and conclusions, not ad homenim (aimed at a person)
+Analytical criticism – argumentation – is an essential part of Judaism.
+We see argumentation in the Mishnah and Talmud, in every student’s education in a kollel, yeshiva or Hebrew school.
+But we must always note that arguments are aimed at reasoning and conclusions, they are not ad homenim (aimed at a person)

-In a typical deductive argument, premises guarantee the truth of the conclusion: Sure, that’s pretty hard to do in religion, in general.
+In a deductive argument, premises guarantee the truth of the conclusion – but that is hard to do in religion, in general.
 So we usually see a combination of deductive argumentation, with some amount of inductive argument (one in which logic provides reasons for supporting the conclusion’s probable truth.)

 In rabbinical Judaism, our premises are not secular atheism, or Christian texts, or Muslim, Hindu or Buddhist texts.